GuyBar7/Python-Euro2024-Project/README.md

 # Euro 2024 Player Analysis

-This project involves a comprehensive analysis of the player statistics from the Euro 2024 tournament.
-The analysis includes various aspects such as player performance, market value, player attributes, and positional data.
+This project is a comprehensive analysis of player statistics from the Euro 2024 tournament.
+It was completed as a final project for a Data Analyst course at John Bryce College.

 ## Project Overview

-The goal of this project is to analyze the data of players participating in Euro 2024, examining various metrics and attributes.
-This includes understanding the relationship between the number of caps and goals, distribution of player heights and ages, market values, and much more.
+The objective of this project is to provide an in-depth analysis of player data from the Euro 2024 tournament.
+The analysis focuses on various aspects such as player performance, market value, player attributes, and positional data.
+Through this project, we aim to uncover insights about player characteristics, team compositions, and overall trends within the tournament.

 ## Data